It’s almost Valentine’s Day; love is in the air. When Valentine’s Day is near, we often think of cupid.

 The story of Cupid is a myth.
 A myth is a traditional story or legend believed to be true but isn’t.
 In Roman mythology, Cupid’s mother was Venus, the goddess of love and beauty.
 In Greek mythology, her name is Aphrodite.
 Cupid’s father was Mars, the Roman god of war.

 In Roman mythology, Cupid also goes by the name Amor or Cupido.
 In Greek mythology, he also goes by Eros.

-In poems, Cupid is described as a young man or boy with white wings holding a golden bow and arrow.
-IIn many paintings, Cupid is painted as a young boy or baby nude or in a diaper.
+Many poems describe Cupid as a young boy or baby with white wings holding a golden bow and arrow.
+In many paintings, Cupid is painted as a young boy or baby nude or in a diaper.

 Cupid and Valentine’s Day

 Cupid is one of the symbols of Valentine’s Day.
 Valentine’s Day is on February 14.
-It is a day that we celebrate love and the people in our lives that we love.
+It is a day that we celebrate love and the people we love in our lives.

 The Story of Cupid and Psyche